 The Smith College 403(b) retirement plan provides eligible faculty and staff with a significant contribution to income replacement.
-Smith will contribute 9 percent of eligible earnings up to a specific amount established each year (this amount is called the integration level, and for 2013 is $58,891) and 13.3 percent on earnings above the integration level.
+Smith will contribute 9 percent of eligible earnings up to a specific amount of earnings (the integration level).
+The integration level is established each year, and it is $59,774 for 2014.
+Above the integration level, Smith will contribute 13.3 percent of eligible earnings.

 The plan is fully funded by the college and you are not required to make any matching contributions.
 The college's contributions to your retirement account are fully vested (owned by you) beginning with the first contribution.